shreshth25bai10529/shreshth25bai10529/README.md

 ## Hi there 👋

+Name: SHRESHTH SHUKLA

+Registration Number: 25BAI10529

+Branch: Computer Science and Engineering with Specialization in Artificial Intelligence and Machine Learning

+Year: 2025-2029

+I wish to learn about deep neural networks, machine learning, artificial intelligence, data science, and other related fields.

 <!--
 **shreshth25bai10529/shreshth25bai10529** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.